vcampmany/mcv-m5/week_summaries/week5.md

 We have added the following files:
 * `models/segnet.py`:  this is the Keras implementation of the SegNet from [this paper](https://arxiv.org/pdf/1511.00561.pdf).
 It has both the basic and VGG implementations of the model.
 * `jupyters/Outputs SegNet`: Jupyter notebook useful to debug a SegNet model an plot the semantic segmentation predicted.
 It loads a trained SegNet and predicts segmentations from images, showing the segmentation in the desired color map.
+* `script analyze dataset`: Extracts probability distribution for each dataset class, splited in training, test and validation sets.
+Allows to analyze our datasets distribution in order to further understanding of our results.
+Can be executed specifying the number of classes -n and dataset name -d. e.g. python info.py -n 12 -d camvid
 ## Results
 In this section we report the results obtained in the train and validation sets of different datasets.